chance2021/devopsdaydayup/010-MinikubeGrafanaPrometheusMultipassMonitoring/README.md

 ```
 kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```
-The Grafana server can be accessed via port 80 on the following DNS name from within your cluster:
+The Grafana server can be **accessed via port 80** on the following DNS name from within your cluster:
 ```
 export POD_NAME=$(kubectl get pods --namespace monitoring -l "app.kubernetes.io/name=grafana,app.kubernetes.io/instance=grafana" -o jsonpath="{.items[0].metadata.name}")
 kubectl --namespace monitoring port-forward $POD_NAME 3000
 ```
-Login with the password from above and the username: `admin` in [http://localhost:3000](http://localhost:3000) via your browser.
+**Login** with the password from above and the username: `admin` in [http://localhost:3000](http://localhost:3000) via your browser.
 Go to **Configuration** (gear icon in the left lane) -> **Data sources** -> Click **Add data source** -> Choose **Prometheus**.
 In the URL, enter `http://prometheus-server` and then **Save & test** the change. </br>
 Go to **Explorer** and type below query in the PromQL query field

 ```
 (1 - (node_memory_MemAvailable_bytes{job="multipass-vm"} / (node_memory_MemTotal_bytes{job="multipass-vm"})))* 100

 ```
-You will see the graph as below
+The graph will appear as shown below.
 ![grafana-query](images/grafana-query.png)
-One useful node expertor dashboard template is available in [this website](https://grafana.com/grafana/dashboards/15172-node-exporter-for-prometheus-dashboard-based-on-11074/) or in `vm-health-status.json` file under the same folder of this README
+One useful node expertor dashboard template is available in [this website](https://grafana.com/grafana/dashboards/15172-node-exporter-for-prometheus-dashboard-based-on-11074/) or in `vm-health-status.json` file under the same folder as this README.

-## <a name="alert">Alert Manager</a>
+### <a name="alert">Alert Manager</a>
-The next crucial step in setting up the monitoring system is to properly configure alerts.
-The alert configuration will be handled by the Alert Manager service, which will then forward the alerts to various messaging platforms, including but not limited to Slack, Telegram, Discord, and Microsoft Teams.
-In our laboratory, we will utilize Slack as the messaging platform.
+The next crucial step in setting up the monitoring system is to properly configure **alerts**.
+The alert configuration will be handled by the **Alert Manager service**, which will then forward the alerts to various messaging platforms, including but not limited to Slack, Telegram, Discord, and Microsoft Teams.
+In our laboratory, we will utilize **Slack** as the messaging platform.
 Participants can either create their own Slack channel (see [here](https://api.slack.com/messaging/webhooks) how to create a Slack webhook) or contact me at **chance.chen21@gmail.com** to join the existing one. </br>
 ### 1. Update Configuration
-We need to update Prometheus/Alert Manager with Slack info, as well as Alert rules.
+We need to update Prometheus/Alert Manager with **Slack info**, as well as **Alert rules**.
 Here is the example that we have added in `values.prometheus-only.yaml` file:
 ```
 serverFiles:
 ...